Saimaa: Natural resources

 Pusa hispida saimensis, also known as Saimaa ringed seal, in 1956.

 An endangered freshwater seal, the Saimaa ringed seal, lives only at Saimaa.
 Another of the lake's endangered species is the Saimaa salmon.

 Due to its rich, easily accessible asbestos deposits, the shores of the lake are the most probable origin of asbestos-ceramic, a type of pottery made between c.
 1900 BC – 200 AD.

+Tourism

+The extreme heat waves that have plagued Europe for several years have given rise to the "coolcation" travel trend; in this context, publications such as National Geographic and El Mundo have highlighted Lake Saimaa as one of the most appealing destinations for travelers seeking to cool off.

 The areas around Saimaa lake are a very popular location for summer cabins as well as lake cruises.

 Saimaa canal

 The Saimaa Canal from Lauritsala (Lappeenranta) to Vyborg is 43 kilometres long and connects Saimaa to the Gulf of Finland.
 Nearly half of the Saimaa Canal runs through a land area leased from Russia.
 The canal’s eight locks are controlled from the remote control centres at Mälkiä and Brusnitchnoe.
 Other canals connect Saimaa to smaller lakes in Eastern Finland and form a network of waterways.
 These waterways are mainly used to transport wood, minerals, metals, pulp and other cargo, though tourists also use the waterways.